 - Light the candle at a distance – Always light your candle with a long match to prevent burning yourself and never throw them away while the matching amber is still red as this could cause a fire if there’s any tissue in your bin.

 - Trim the wick – Make sure you trim your wick to 1/4-inch to keep the flame under control.

 - Suffocate the flame – Never blow your candle out, instead suffocate it with the lid to stop wax from spluttering.

 Overall, candle flames flicker due to the wick and airflow, to prevent them from flickering so much try trimming the wick or moving the candle to a different location to see if the flickering is reduced.
-Moreover, we have also written a separate blog post about the small flame of candles, if you are confused about whether your candle flame is flickering or small.
+Moreover, we have also written a separate blog post about Why Is My Candle Flame So Small, if you are confused about whether your candle flame is flickering or small.

 Smell is one of the human senses which can flow through the whole body.
 I am the Founder of NeoCandle.com where we talk all about scented candles.
 Known as Candace the Candle Girl, I know pretty much all there is to know about scented candles.
 I make and sell them on Etsy and Ebay – so be sure to ask if you have any burning questions 🙂 (pun intended 😉 )